adambard/learnxinyminutes-docs/haskell.html.markdown

   | x < 2 = x
   | otherwise = fib (x - 1) + fib (x - 2)

--- You can do the same thing with pattern matching. fib 1 = 1 fib 2 = 2
-fib x = fib (x - 1) + fib (x - 2)

--- So we have given three different definitions for fib.
--- Haskell will automatically call the first function that matches -- the pattern of the value.
+-- Pattern matching is similar.
+Here we have given three different -- definitions for fib.
+Haskell will automatically call the first -- function that matches the pattern of the value. fib 1 = 1 fib 2 = 2 fib x = fib (x - 1) + fib (x - 2)

 -- Pattern matching on tuples: foo (x, y) = (x + 1, y + 2)

 -- Pattern matching on arrays.
-Here `x` is the first element -- in the array, and `xs` is the rest of the array: map func [x] = [func x] map func (x:xs) = func x:(map func xs)
+Here `x` is the first element -- in the array, and `xs` is the rest of the array.
+We can write -- our own map function: map func [x] = [func x] map func (x:xs) = func x:(map func xs)